mohse-n/L7N_EtherLab/Installation guides/PREEMPT_RT Installation Guide.md

 ```
 is the modified driver for Realtek8169 family of network cards for kernel 3.4.x .
 Keep 3.4 in mind and move on to the next section (PREEMPT_RT).
 ___
-**Note:** Drivers for the more recent kernels are available on the [SourceForge repository](https://sourceforge.net/projects/etherlabmaster) and Gavin Lambert's [unofficial patchset](https://sourceforge.net/u/uecasm/etherlab-patches/ci/default/tree/#readme).
+**Note:** Drivers for the more recent kernels are available in Gavin Lambert's [unofficial patchset](https://sourceforge.net/u/uecasm/etherlab-patches/ci/default/tree/#readme).
 ___
 #### PREEMPT_RT
 Now we should look for a version of 3.4.x kernel for which a PREEMPT_RT patch is available.
 The existence of .patch file should be checked by visiting